Here’s part 2 of my lockdown cooking ideas for more food inspiration during coronavirus time and otherwise.

 #1: Veal steaks with bread dumplings, buckwheat and sunflower seed tempeh with beetroots, dandelion salad with eggs and cream cheese with horseradish

 The first meal of this series was a super homey one with natural veal steaks with a bit of black pepper, bread dumplings (discussed in detail here), dandelion salad with hard-boiled eggs and beetroots with tempeh.
 Tempeh is essentially a fermented bean patty and the one we had here was made of buckwheat and sunflower seeds (Slovenians, I got it here and I love these guys).
 I made it pan-fried with beetroot chunks as a side dish, but it can be used in other ways too.
 Also, if dandelion grows in your vicinty, now it the perfect time to go dandelion picking and use the leaves in a salad, it’s the best (more about dandelion salad in pt.
-1)!
+1 and here)!

 #2: Sourdough buckwheat pizza with savoy cabbage-cashews pesto, garlic, fresh oregano, goat cheese ricotta, mozzarella and savoy cabbage leaves